tumpio/mousecommander/README.rst

-Mouse Commander Native - A Firefox extension
+Mouse Commander - A Firefox extension
 ============================================

 A Firefox extension to map mouse button events or a sequence of events